 Sister Marie Michelle, who had a 54-year-career as an educator, has long been interested in the rights and history of Native Americans.
 She serves on the Native American subcommittee of the Dominican Sisters Justice, Peace, and Integrity of Creation committee, and is a member of Las Casas, a national board that supports the work of Dominican sisters and friars ministering on Indian Reservations around the U.S.

-“The students from the learning academy have certainly done their homework and they are passionate about this proposal,” Sister Marie Michelle said to the council.
+“The students from the learning academy have certainly done their homework and they are passionate about this proposal,” Sister Marie Michelle said to the council at the Nov.
+19 meeting.
 “I am asking all of you to not only listen to what they have to say with your ears but also with your hearts, for these young people are the future voices of America.”

-In spite of her intervention and contributions to the discussion by two SLA students, their teacher, and another supporter, the council tabled the resolution.
+In spite of Sister Marie Michelle's intervention and contributions to the discussion by two SLA students, their teacher, and another supporter, the council tabled the resolution.
 Some alders objected to the proposed amendment requesting the dual-designations of Indigenous People’s day and Italian-American Heritage Day on the grounds that the Italian-American community in Springfield has not been given an opportunity to weigh in on the proposal.

 The SLA students oppose naming a holiday after Christopher Columbus because of the colonization and enslavement that Columbus and the Spaniards were responsible for.
 They hope the Italian-American community in Springfield will be open to their proposal to rename that holiday to honor Italian Americans.